lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 ) public
 ```

-Sets an array of data as **bytes** in the account storage for multiple keys.
+Sets array of data at multiple keys in the account storage.

 _Triggers the **[DataChanged](#datachanged)** event when setting data successfully._